reedgroup/reedgroup.github.io/_sources/Training/StateModTraining.md

   - S
   - Complete this training on compiling and running StateMod [link](https://waterprogramming.wordpress.com/2018/07/03/fitting-hidden-markov-models-part-i-background-and-methods/)
   - [1]
-  - You will have working version of StateMod and a bank of methods to extract shortages for users in the San Juan
+  - You will have working version of StateMod and a bank of methods to extract shortages for users in the San Juan basin.

 * - Reading the StateMod Online Manual
   - M